 (This is how Najib should have reacted to Bersih 2.0 in the first place.
 If he had done that, he would have been hailed as a hero and someone who is willing to listen to calls for real change.
 Image source: http://amenoworld.blogspot.com)

-Well done to the police who rescued 30 children from a hostage taker in Muar.
-Now this is what we call real police work (not wasting time manning road blocks).
+Well done to the police who rescued 30 children from a hostage-taker in Muar.
+Now, this is what we call real police work (not wasting time manning roadblocks).

-Bersih 2.0 will come to a closure tomorrow, hopefully – until now, despite the earlier concession by the Government to allow the rally to take place in a stadium, the police is bent on disallowing any kind of rally from taking place at all cost.
-They even shutting down Puduraya bus station, disallow stage buses from entering the city and putting up roadblocks, literally making the city under siege.
+Bersih 2.0 will come to a closure tomorrow, hopefully – until now, despite the earlier concession by the Government to allow the rally to take place in a stadium, the police are bent on disallowing any kind of rally from taking place at all cost.
+They even shut down Puduraya bus station, disallow stage buses from entering the city and putting up roadblocks, literally making the city under siege.

 And in course of time, we have been hearing rather unbelievable statements such as this…

 Seri Kembangan district police chief ACP Abd Razak Elias denied that roadblocks in his area, covering Seri Kembangan, Puchong and Bukit Jalil, were linked to Bersih.